Evergreen0929/Multilayer-Perceptron-MNIST-classification-NumPy/README.md

 ```
 The visualization of training process and hidden features can be found in `./results/model_h-nodes${hidden_nodes}_lr${lr}_w${lambda_w}` after training.

 The option `--vis_train` is a choice for visualizing the training process.
 The option `--vis_feature` is a choice for visualizing the hidden-layer neurons, which needs to utilize the PIL and sklearn package.
-I found the sklearn has some version problem when running on VScode, so if you want to watch some visualization results, please use PyCharm or other IDE, or you can choose to shut down this option.
+I found the sklearn has some version problem when running on VScode, so if you want to watch some visualization results, please use PyCharm or other IDE, directly running in Win or Linux cmd is also acceptable.
+Or you may choose to shut down this option.

 ### Inference
 ```